-However, the scarcity of water in Somalia can also lead people to over-extract groundwater resources, in order to meet their water needs, as more wells and boreholes are created unnecessary to meet water demands in unsustainable ways that harm the environment, therefore the Federal Government of Somalia successfully developed and implementing the national water resources strategic plan (NWRS) which provides a framework for a plan of action for the development and management of water resources from a national perspective.
-The NWRS also provides a suite of strategies, objectives, and actions for the water sector for the 2021-2025 periods.
-The NWRS targets to unlock key actions and is aligned with the Provisional Constitution (2012), Sustainable Development Goals and sectoral policies and laws.
+However, the water scarcity in Somalia can also add stress to over-extract groundwater resources in order to meet their water needs, as more wells and boreholes are created unnecessary to meet water demands in ways that harm the environment.
+The Federal Government of Somalia successfully developed and implemented the National Water Resources Strategic (NWRS), which provides a framework for a plan of action for the development and management of water resources.

+The NWRS also offers a number of plans, goals, and initiatives for the water sector for 2021-2025 periods.
+The NWRS targets to unlock key and critical actions which are aligned with the Provisional Constitution (2012), Sustainable Development Goals and sectoral policies and laws.
 The NDP-9 is the key driver for the NWRS over the next 5 to 10 years.
-The Federal Government of Somalia has achieved remarkable progress on these activities mentioned below;
+The Federal Government of Somalia has made outstanding success in the areas of listed below;

-- Further strengthened and enhanced the role of water in unity, growth, and well-being. - Enhance integrated water resources management.

-- Successfully implementing the process of building resilience by promoting sustainable development. - Further strengthened the process of ensuring the equity, productivity, and sustainable services - Developed National Hydrological and Meteorological Services Policy. - Established A Monitoring and Information Management System. - Progressed further the implementation Sustainable Water Resources Management in Somalia Programme to lay the foundations for an Integrated Water Resources Management (IWRM) approach.
+- Strengthened and increased the contribution of water to national cohesion, development, growth, and well-being. - Improving integrated management of water resources. - Effectively implementing the resiliencebuilding process through encouraging sustainable dev elopment. - Further improved process and procedures for ensuring productivity, equality, and sustainable e services - Established and advanced monitoring and Information Management System. - Advanced the Sustainable Water Resources Management in Somalia Program's to lay the the foundation for an Integrated Water Resources Management (IWRM) strategy.